sourcem249/gptAndVst2/README.md

 - **Comp** – CLA2A-style compression intensity mapped to threshold, ratio, and time constants.
 - **De-esser** – Optional high-frequency attenuation that can be toggled on/off.

 The project is configured for Visual Studio through JUCE's CMake workflow.
-Build targets include VST3 and a standalone application.
+Build targets include VST3 and a standalone application, with the VST3 build tagged for effect (FX) hosts so it shows up with dynamics processors rather than instruments.

 ## Getting Started